anand-harsh/Edumi/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See `CONTRIBUTION.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

 ## Authors || Maintainers